navarrew/strain-comp/README.md

 6. Cluster similar proteins and name the clusters with 3_mmseqcluster.py
 7. Make a tab delimited file that provides metadata for all protein clusters and compares them across all strains with the 4_maketable.py script.
 8. Use hierarchical clustering to group strains and protein clusters together with the 5_heatmap.py script
-9. Get pretty readable output with the 6_formatxl.py script.
+9. Get a pretty Excel output with the 6_formatxl.py script.

 ![strain-comp workflow](/docs/pipeline.png)